North Shields: Smith's Docks

 The site of the former Smith's Docks was acquired by the developer Places For People in 2007.
 In January 2015 they sought planning permission for the construction of homes on the site.
 The first of those homes, including some designed by George Clarke, was sold in 2017 and as of April 2018, work continues on the site.
 The second phase, the Smokehouses, was completed in autumn 2018.

 Heritage Action Zone

-Having been awarded £900,000 through the High Street Heritage Action Zone programme, North Tyneside Council plans to add £1 million additional funding to revive the conservation area around Howard Street and Northumberland Square.
-It will also see work done on the streetscape connecting to the main shopping thoroughfare of Bedford Street in order to better link the areas and decrease the dominance of motor vehicles.
+Having been awarded £900,000 through the High Street Heritage Action Zone programme, North Tyneside Council added £1 million additional funding to revive the conservation area around Howard Street and Northumberland Square.
+It also saw work completed on the streetscape connecting to the main shopping thoroughfare of Bedford Street in order to better link the areas and decrease the dominance of motor vehicles.

 Collingwood Grange

 In 2017, North Tyneside Council granted planning permission for up to 400 new homes on formerly industrial land to the west of Norham Road.
-In April 2020, the developer, Miller Homes, announced that work had been halted by the Covid-19 pandemic and that plans may be altered as a result.
+In April 2020, the developer, Miller Homes, announced that work had been halted by the COVID-19 pandemic and that plans may be altered as a result.
 Work on the development recommenced in January 2021.